AztecProtocol/aztec-packages/docs/docs/migration_notes.md

 - Outgoing Header (served as a backup, to convey the app contract address to the "outgoing viewer" - most likely the sender)
 - Outgoing Ciphertext (served as a backup, encrypting the summetric key of the incoming ciphertext to the "outgoing viewer" - most likely the sender)

-The latter two have been removed from the `.emit()` function, so now only an Incoming Header and Incoming Ciphertext will be emitted.
+The latter two have been removed from the `.emit()` functions, so now only an Incoming Header and Incoming Ciphertext will be emitted.

 The interface for emitting a note has therefore changed, slightly.
-No more ovpk's and ovsk's need to be derived for the `.emit()` function.
+No more ovpk's need to be derived and passed into `.emit()` functions.

 ```diff
 - nfts.at(to).insert(&mut new_note).emit(encode_and_encrypt_note(&mut context, from_ovpk_m, to, from));